 The Gstaad Palace is in my view a rare breed of luxury hotel.
 One that builds on its legendary status rather than relying on it.
 Outstanding.

-The Gstaad Palace is currently offering three nights for the price of two where available including half board (not the free night) and use of the Palace Spa for two people sharing from CHF 1,400 between June 21st and September 11th 2014.
+The Gstaad Palace Hotel is currently offering three nights for the price of two where available including half board (not the free night) and use of the Palace Spa for two people sharing from CHF 1,400 between June 21st and September 11th 2014.

 Standard room is from CHF 320 per night including breakfast or from CHF 440 half board

 The Walig Hut dinner is from CHF 250 per person including three-course dinner, Swiss wine, coffee and mineral water. (minimum of 4 people)

 Alpine night for 2 adults including a 3-course dinner from CHF 1,600.– for 2 people or for 2 people and 2 children